awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-config.md

                 This option is part of the group 'load-balancer' from which only one option may be specified

+            -b <batchSize>, --batch-size <batchSize>
+                Batch size (optional, default 64).
+Reduce this number if your queries trigger CorruptedFrameExceptions.

+                This option may occur a maximum of 1 times

             -c <configFile>, --config-file <configFile>